Deepender25/AI-news-Automation/WARP.md

 ## Project Overview

 AI News Automation is a streamlined news aggregation system that fetches AI/technology news from RSS feeds, summarizes articles using Google Gemini AI, and sends formatted email briefings.
-The system runs on Vercel serverless functions and is triggered by cron-job.org for reliable daily scheduling.
+The system runs on Vercel serverless functions and is triggered by EasyCron for reliable daily scheduling.

 ## Development Commands